densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 # Long Movies Statistics

-Below, we calculate and visualize the movies length greater than 180  from the Sakila database.
+Below, we calculate and visualize the movies length greater than 180  from the Sakila database

 ```sql long_movies
     FROM film